Code-Institute-Submissions/dybacz-theambertree_JulyResub/README.md

 CSS3, Bootstrap 5, JavaScript & jQuery were also utilised to gain the desired front-end functionality and UX based on initial wireframes.
 AJAX requests were performed using the JavaScript Fetch API.

-This WebApp is hosted on Heroku with all static & media files hosted on cloudinary and dealt with by Django.
+This WebApp is hosted on Heroku with all static & media files hosted on Cloudinary and dealt with by Django.

 [Click here for the live version](https://theambertree.herokuapp.com/)